 Choosing the best cardio machine to burn fat means you should use the machine that generates the highest possible heart rate.
 The more you increase the cardio efforts, the more calories you burn.
 Each of these machines will accomplish that objective, with the elliptical being the one with the least amount of impact on your joints.

-The recumbent bike follows the elliptical trainer as the most joint-friendly cardio machine.
+The recumbent bike follows the elliptical trainer as the most joint-friendly, low impact cardio.
 Most machines have a calorie counter as part of the display.
 Keep in mind; like electronic calorie counters on many fitness machines, the figures here are only estimates.

 The best place to see the results of your dedicated efforts will be on the scales.
 Use these estimates to help you decide which machine might better meet your weight loss and muscle toning objectives.